ridhwan2/imgui-external-csgo/README.md

 - look for the namespace "offsets"
 - update using [hazedumpers offsets](https://github.com/frk1/hazedumper/blob/master/csgo.hpp)

-If your instantly crashing then make sure that you have the proper [runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe) installed
+If your instantly crashing make sure you have [Visual Studio](https://visualstudio.microsoft.com/downloads/) installed

 Also keep in mind im not all that experienced with game hacking as you might think, if you think something looks wrong, feel free to make a pull request (even after the cheat is no longer maintained)